IammYann/Learning-API-in-Laravel/README.md

 ## Day 5
 - Learn about when I turncate my table when the cache is activated, Cache stores the empty result, Cache wasn't fully cleared, new products were added, but old empty cache is still being returned
 - Put in a observer to my code so everytime I add, update or remove any products, the cache gets cleared too
+- Implemented a Event and Listner confirmation Email into it still needs some testing

 ## Things that I need to Learn